Alejogb1/job-board/blog-data/why-is-rspec-rails-raising-a-nomethoderror-undefined-method-get.md

 id: "why-is-rspec-rails-raising-a-nomethoderror-undefined-method-get"
 ---

-Okay, let's tackle this. *NoMethodError: undefined method `get'* in an rspec-rails context is a familiar, albeit frustrating, visitor in my experience.
+, let's tackle this. _NoMethodError: undefined method `get'_ in an rspec-rails context is a familiar, albeit frustrating, visitor in my experience.
 It often points to a configuration issue or a misunderstanding of how controller tests are set up, especially within the rails testing ecosystem.
 I've seen it crop up in a variety of projects over the years, from relatively straightforward CRUD apps to more complex api-driven designs.
 It’s generally not a sign of something inherently wrong with rspec or rails itself, but rather a misalignment between what the test is attempting to do and what rails components are loaded and available in the test environment.

 The core issue here usually revolves around how you're trying to simulate http requests.
-The `get`, `post`, `put`, `patch`, and `delete` methods aren’t inherent to *all* rspec tests; they're specifically provided when you're working with controller specs (or more accurately, integration specs that involve routes), and that functionality is part of the *rails* testing extensions, not just core rspec.
+The `get`, `post`, `put`, `patch`, and `delete` methods aren’t inherent to _all_ rspec tests; they're specifically provided when you're working with controller specs (or more accurately, integration specs that involve routes), and that functionality is part of the _rails_ testing extensions, not just core rspec.
 The error occurs when those methods aren't available in the context where your test is being run.
 This most commonly happens when you're trying to invoke `get` (or its siblings) within the wrong type of spec, or if rails' necessary controller test support hasn't been loaded correctly.

 Let me illustrate some situations I've encountered with actual code snippets and how to fix them: